matuteiglesias/journal/content/Dev/2025-02-27_Implemented_BigQuery_for_Census_Data_Analysis.md

 - Provided a detailed guide for uploading a Census Database to BigQuery, covering project setup and data upload methods.
 - Developed strategies to manage BigQuery query costs, including using the free tier and visualizations.
 - Created a step-by-step roadmap for making census data publicly queryable in BigQuery.
-- Discussed handling table relationships and foreign key support in BigQuery for performance optimization.
+- Discussed handling table relationships and foreign key support in BigQuery for performance [[optimization]].
 - Provided methods for querying and exporting random samples in BigQuery for ML pipelines.

 ### Achievements
 - Established a comprehensive framework for uploading and querying census data in BigQuery.
 - Developed cost management strategies for BigQuery usage.
-- Enhanced understanding of representation learning applications in socioeconomic data analysis.
+- Enhanced understanding of representation learning applications in socioeconomic [[data analysis]].

 ### Pending Tasks
 - Validate the hypothesis of improved income prediction using representation learning.